Skip to Content

 Preventive Measures for Asbestos Exposure

-There are a few steps people can take to lower their risk of asbestos exposure.
+People can take a few steps to lower their risk of asbestos exposure.

-For people who don’t work in at-risk occupations, being aware of potential asbestos risks can go a long way.
+People who don’t work in at-risk occupations should also follow safety guidelines.
 For example, homeowners can hire asbestos contractors to abate any asbestos lawfully.
-People who use personal care products containing talc can also avoid potential asbestos exposure by switching to non-talc products.
+People who use personal care products can opt for non-talc products to also avoid potential asbestos.

 • Abdominal pain